-We collaborate closely with Surrey's 5G Innovation Centre to build secure communication systems in sectors such as connected vehicles and digital healthcare.
+We draw on expertise in mobile communications through our links with Surrey’s 5G Innovation Centre – the largest academic research centre in this area – to build secure communication systems in sectors such as connected vehicles and digital healthcare.

 SPEAR (Secure and PrivatE smArt gRid)